| Lawrence |

 France

-Tel.
+- Tel.

-E-mail
+- E-mail

-Nationality
+- Nationality

-Languages
+- Languages

-French, English
+- French, English

-Short Bio
+- Short Bio

-Christophe has extensive experience as Counsel and Arbitrator in complex and sensitive cases relating to Engineering & Construction, Environment, Energy, High Technology sectors of industry, Sale of goods, Joint-venture, Industrial Cooperation and post-M & A.
+Christophe has extensive experience as Counsel and Arbitrator in complex and sensitive cases relating to Engineering & Construction, Environment, Energy, Aerospace, Defence, High Technology sectors of industry, Sale of goods, Joint-venture, Industrial Cooperation and post-M & A.

-Christophe Seraglini has also considerable experience in handling international investment disputes both in the role of Counsel and Arbitrator, brought under the auspices of the ICC, ICSID an in international ad hoc arbitration proceedings.
+Christophe Seraglini has also considerable experience in handling international investment disputes both in the role of Counsel and Arbitrator, brought under the auspices of the ICC, ICSID and in international ad hoc arbitration proceedings.

-Areas of specialisation
+- Areas of specialisation

-Communications, media and technology, Construction and engineering, Energy, Investment and investment treaties, Sport, State contracts/PPP, Transport
+- Communications, media and technology, Construction and engineering, Energy, Investment and investment treaties, Sport, State contracts/PPP, Transport

-Publications
+- Publications

 Chapter “The arbitration agreement: legal nature, the contractual and the jurisdictional aspect” et “Provisional Measures”, avec J. Fouret, in Cambridge Compendium of International Commercial and Investment Arbitration, A. Björklund, F. Ferrari, S. Kroll (dir.), Oxford University Press, 2023